Mark Padmore

 Mark Padmore CBE (born 8 March 1961) is a British tenor appearing in concerts, recitals, and opera.

+Early life

 He was born in London on 8 March 1961, and raised in Canterbury, Kent, England.
 Padmore studied clarinet and piano prior to his gaining a choral scholarship to King's College, Cambridge.
 He graduated in 1982 with an honours degree in music.

+Career

-Padmore has appeared in the St Matthew and St John Passions with the Berlin Philharmonic and Sir Simon Rattle, staged by Peter Sellars, including Berlin, Salzburg, New York and the BBC Proms.
+Padmore has appeared in Bach's St Matthew and St John Passions with the Berlin Philharmonic and Sir Simon Rattle, staged by Peter Sellars, including Berlin, Salzburg, New York and the BBC Proms.